 Since the municipality has just recently established the Disaster Management Unit, the process of developing essential strategic disaster management documents is still underway.
-The Municipality's Disaster Management Sector Plan is currently being reviewed and is to be adopted by the end of 2022/23 financial.
+The Municipality's Disaster Management Sector Plan has been reviewed and adopted by the Council on the 30th June 2022 of 2022/23 financial.
 The current review has considered inclusion of the ecosystem-based disaster risk reduction (EcoDRR) strategy.
 This is with the view that taking care of the ecosystem, such as the wetlands, forests and rivers will assist in mitigating against natural disasters.